AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-51846-internal-error-as-levels-of-rest-api-payload-are-not-validated.md

 ---
 title: "ACSD-51846: Internal error as [!DNL REST API] payload levels aren't validated"
-description: Apply the ACSD-51846 patch to fix the Adobe Commerce issue where an "Internal Error" occurs as all levels of REST API payload are not validated.
+description: Apply the ACSD-51846 patch to fix the Adobe Commerce issue where an "Internal Error" occurs as all levels of [!DNL REST API] payload are not validated.
 feature: REST
 role: Developer
 ---